The criteria for acceptance are:

 Please visit our instructions for authors page for full guidelines on formatting your paper.

-Please note that all manuscripts must include the following statements before the reference section and accepted manuscripts will not be published without their inclusion.
-We encourage authors to include headings for every section, but when a given statement does not apply, we would urge authors to nevertheless include the statement's heading and explicitly state that it does not apply to their manuscript:
+Please note that all manuscripts must include the following statements before the reference section at the point of submission.
+If statements are not included at submission, the journal will return the paper to the authors to ensure the statements are added.
+Accepted manuscripts will not be published without their inclusion.
+We ask authors to include headings for every section, but when a given statement does not apply, we ask authors to nevertheless include the statement's heading and explicitly state that it does not apply to their manuscript:

 Ethics statementIf your study uses humans or animals please include details of the ethical approval received, including the name of the committee that granted approval.
 For human studies please also detail whether informed consent was obtained.
 For field studies on animals please include details of all permissions, licences and/or approvals granted to carry out the fieldwork.